AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 We assume your work area is `~/alice`.
 Start with a clean shell where you are not in an `alienv` environment.
-Create the directory and move to it (all the following commands need to be executed in this folder):
+Create the directory and move to it (all the following commands need to be executed in this directory):

 ```bash
 mkdir -p ~/alice